secoats/oats_notes/ssh.md

 ## Pivoting

+🠒 See also [Metasploit notes on pivoting](./metasploit.md#pivoting).
+Which allows you to pivot without SSH.

+---

 Use a bridge host to reach a remote network.

 This can be rather confusing, so here is a practical example: